lramsey/product-recommender/README.md

 **powerRecMatrix**

-A recommendation matrix built by compiling together the results from the powerClusters and the global customerClusters.
+A recommendation matrix built by compiling together the results from the powerClusters.
+Only recommendation clusters that have a silhouette score higher than than the score associated with customerClusters are included.
 The strongest elements from each type of cluster are weighted by silhouette scores and ordered by recommendation strength.

 **pastRecommendations**